Flux159/uhttp/README.md

 # uhttp

-A micro client-side ajax library modelled after angularjs's $http module that doesn't require any dependencies (jquery or otherwise).
+A micro client-side ajax library modeled after angularjs's $http module that doesn't require any dependencies (jquery or otherwise).

 uhttp is about 6kb minified and about 2.3kb minified and compressed.